The 4 Most Dangerous Scams To Look Out for in 2024

 Frequently Asked Questions

-Door-to-door scammers often pose as service providers (like roof repair) or case homes for future invasions.
-Always verify credentials, use security cameras, and ask for references to ensure legitimacy.
+Door-to-door scammers may offer fraudulent services like roof repairs or case your home for burglaries.
+Always verify credentials, appear confident, use security cameras, and ask for multiple references to ensure legitimacy.

 More Self Defense Videos You Might Like